datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## We are what our thoughts have made us; so take care about what you think.
-Words are secondary.
-Thoughts live; they travel far. - Swami Vivekananda
+    ## May all beings have happy minds. - The Buddha

 ![](assets/footer.svg)